 Used Vauxhall Fog Lights

 All used Vauxhall Fog Lights listed on Breakeryard.com are tested, original (OEM) manufacturer parts and come with a 14 day money back guarantee.
-Breakeryard.com list used car parts for Vauxhall are from premium breaker yards from across the UK, saving you up to 80% compared to main dealer prices.
+Breakeryard.com list cheap new OES or aftermarket car parts at discounted prices and used OEM car parts up to 80% cheaper than main dealer prices for Vauxhall from premium breaker yards from across the UK.

 About Fog Lights

 The Vauxhall fog light is situated on the rear of the vehicle and is used when driving in poor visibility conditions such as fog or falling snow.
 The fog lights on the rear of the vehicle are coloured red, and any fog lights on the front of the vehicle are coloured white.
 This is to help other road users work out if a vehicle is driving away from them or towards them on the road.

 The Vauxhall fog light differs to the other lights on the vehicle in that its beams are low and wide to create a narrow bar of light running along the road surface to illuminate any road obstacles.
 In rear fog lights, these are used more for the benefit of other drivers behind you so that they are aware of your vehicle and any obstacles between you both.

 Because of the intensity of the beam fog lights have restrictions on when they can be used.
 If used when visibility conditions are not poor, these could temporarily blind other drivers and cause collisions.

 Failure of a Vauxhall fog light is an MOT failure and should be corrected quickly.

 - The Lotus Elise might seem like a far way away from the average Vauxhall, but they do have some matching parts.
 Alright, so it's nothing engine wise, but the Corsa does have the same indicator and wiper stalks that can be found on the Series 2 Lotus Elise.